 And yet, the approach of giving prospects money so that they become customers is surprisingly common.
 Humans are amazing at optimizing for the goal that’s set for them; the CEO asked for new customers?
 Great, we’ll give each consumer $20 to give our product a shot!..

 An obvious constraint must be added here, a profitability constraint.
-If we give a customer $20, we better be sure that in the time horizon we deem appropriate, we are going to get $20 back in profit from this customer.
-That is, that the long-term value (LTV) of this customer is equal to the cost of acquiring this customer.
+If we give a customer $20, we better be sure that in the time horizon we deem appropriate, we are going to get at least $20 back in profit from this customer.
+That is, that the long-term value (LTV) of this customer is greater than or equal to the cost of acquiring this customer.

-This is seemingly obvious – and yet so few consumer companies are doing this well.
+This is seemingly self-evident – and yet so few consumer companies are doing this well.
 Folks face several problems:

-- A typical growth marketer’s mindset is all about CPAs, not LTVs.
-They think about driving their cost of customer acquisition (CPA) down, so that they could get more customers at their fixed budget and hit their new customer goals.
+- A typical growth marketer’s mindset is all about CAC, not LTV.
+They think about driving their cost of customer acquisition (CAC, also sometimes referred to as CPA) down, so that they could get more customers at their fixed budget and hit their new customer goals.
 “It used to cost us $40 to acquire customers through these ads, it’s now only $20” – they’ll say, hoping that you’ll get all giddy about their success.
 When you raise your eyebrow and ask, “and what are the LTV’s before and after?” – they are often puzzled.
 Aren’t CPAs enough?..
 Nope.

 In order to understand profitability more deeply, let’s examine the law of diminishing returns in marketing.
 There are two aspects: CPAs increase as you pour more money into a channel; and LTVs decrease.
 Let’s illustrate this with a coupon (concession) example: